 This Loss Prevention: A Comprehensive Guide for Retailers recognizes that loss prevention is a very real challenge for retailers.
 Shrinkage is a problem that costs retailers billions of dollars every year.
 Yet businesses are using tools and technologies to prevent shrink less and less.

 The loss associated with shrink is two-fold: You lose the capital you invested to attain that product, and you’re missing out on the potential revenue the product could have generated with a sale.
 Not to mention the indirect effects stockouts have on your business, hurting customer perception of your brand and potentially pushing shoppers to your competitors.

 That’s why we’ve put together this comprehensive loss prevention guide for retailers, including the main causes of shrink and what you can do about it.

 |– Internal Theft|

 |– Administrative Error|

 |Moving Forward with Loss Prevention|

 When developing your loss prevention plan, it’s helpful to consider the causes for shrink.
 The biggest contributors to this loss in capital should be your primary areas of focus.

 Shrink is caused by a few main things:

 Shoplifting accounts for nearly 36% of total retail shrinkage.
-This could include the straightforward shoplifter who steals items, or more complex schemes like returning stolen items for store credit or even cash.
+This includes the straightforward shoplifter who steals items and more complex schemes like returning stolen items for store credit or even cash.
 This could also include using counterfeit money to purchase merchandise.